 There are four main MM file types, two map types and two supporting file types.
 The map files can be very big, much bigger than the other file types.
-Individual map tiles can be as small as 5-10Mb but the whole of the UK will take up considerably more – potentially, tens of gigabytes of space!
+Individual map sections can be as small as 5-10Mb but the whole of the UK will take up considerably more, potentially 10-20 Gb of space!

 .QCT files are the older format maps.
-These have no copy protection on them, so you can share them with friends (although of course, you shouldn’t).
+New users probably aren’t going to encounter these.
 They typically come in smaller sections, such as National Parks or regions.
 An average Explorer size sheet of mapping (such as the Lake District’s OL4) will take up 30-50Mb.

 .QC3 files are the new format maps.
-These are protected by a form of Digital Rights Management (DRM) and it’s not easy to share them between computers, other than the 5 devices which you get a license for.
+These are protected by a form of Digital Rights Management (DRM) so they are tied to your MM account and to the 5 devices which you have associated with your account.
 See below for more on License Management.

 .MMI files are the database files that hold the names and references of searchable information on the map.
 MMI data is used when you search (CTRL+F) for a hill name or a town name etc.

 There are two more important file type; both of these are data files – the ones you create or share:

 .MMO files are Memory Map’s proprietary data files, or Overlays as MM calls them.
 These can only be used in MM and aren’t even backwardly compatible to older versions of MM, so be careful not to save a v5 MMO file in v6, otherwise you will not be able to open it in v5 anymore.
 In v5, MMO were the default file types for MM, but in v6 we now default to GPX files……